unfracta/unfracta-sdk/README.md

 Unfracta is a **policy-driven cryptographic signing SDK** that enables **continuity of trust across pre- and post-quantum environments**.

-Unfracta is designed to manage the **transition** to post-quantum cryptography safely.
+Unfracta is designed to manage the **transition** to post-quantum cryptography in real-world systems..
 It does not force premature algorithm choices and does not break legacy verification environments.

 Instead, Unfracta introduces a policy-driven execution model that allows systems to: